mdarbois/LeWagon-Fullstack/README.md

-# LeWagon Fullstack Web Development
+# Le Wagon Fullstack Web Development

 At the end of the 9-week full-time intensive coding bootcamp, we had the opportunity to work in teams on two projects.